 On January 18, 2005, Birchcliff issued 4,049,665 performance warrants as part of its initial restructuring to become a public entity.
-There are 2,939,732 performance warrants outstanding and exercisable at December 31, 2020 (December 31, 2019 - 2,939,732) with an expiry date of January 31, 2025.
+There are 2,939,732 performance warrants outstanding to purchase an equivalent number of common shares and exercisable at December 31, 2021 (December 31, 2020 - 2,939,732) with an expiry date of January 31, 2025.
 Each performance warrant is exercisable at a price of \$3.00 to purchase one common share of Birchcliff.

-18. CAPITAL MANAGEMENT
+17. CAPITAL MANAGEMENT

 The Corporation's general policy is to maintain a sufficient capital base in order to manage its business in the most effective manner with the goal of increasing the value of its assets and thus its underlying share value.
 The Corporation's objectives when managing capital are to maintain financial flexibility in order to preserve its ability to meet financial obligations, to maintain a capital structure that allows Birchcliff to finance its business strategy using primarily internally-generated cash flow and its available debt capacity and to optimize the use of its capital to provide an appropriate investment return to its shareholders.
-Except for the common share dividend reduction, there were no further changes in the Corporation's approach to capital management during 2020 and 2019.
+There were no changes in the Corporation's approach to capital management during the year ended December 31, 2021.